unep-grid/helm-charts/README.md

    export KUBECONFIG=<path to kubeconfig>
    ```

+2. Deploy utilities Helm charts

-2. Fill `./helm-chart/mapx/values.yaml` with the values required by MapX to be deployed in the k8s cluster.
+3. Fill `./helm-chart/mapx/values.yaml` with the values required by MapX to be deployed in the k8s cluster.

-3. Fill `./utilities/kube_prometheus_stack/overrides.yaml` with the values required by `kube-prometheus-stack` to be deployed in the k8s cluster.
+4. Deploy MapX Helm chart

 ### Add Helm repositories